keval92hub/court-case-management-sgp/README.md

 ## Bugs or improvements

 Every project needs improvements, Feel free to report any bugs or improvements.
-Pull requests are always welcom
+Pull requests are always welcome.

+### bugs
+- Currently, when the client chooses a lawyer the lawyer doesn’t get notified.
+- All the active cases are listed together and are not properly organised according to case types.